juyongdo/pycape/docs/usage/login.md

 # Login to Cape DS

-To use Cape DS, you'll need to generate a [user token](https://demo.capeprivacy.com).
+To use Cape DS, you'll need to generate a [user token](/understand/features/tokens/).
 You'll use this token to authenticate requests to Cape.

-After setting up an account in [Cape](demo.capeprivacy.com), ensure you are working within your user context and navigate to "Account Settings" to generate a user token.
+After setting up an account in [Cape](demo.capeprivacy.com), ensure you are working within your user context and navigate to _Account Settings_ to generate a user token.

 ![](./img/create_user_token.gif)